zultron/ubiankenstein/README.md

-# Ubiankenstein:  Install Debian kernels on Ubuntu OS
+# `ubiankenstein`:  Install Debian kernels in Ubuntu

 This repo builds an Ubuntu `.deb` package for Ubuntu 20.04 Focal that enables installing Debian 11 Bullseye kernel packages (or any